Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 - Analyze & classify

-- Monitoring and governance.
+- Monitoring and governance

-We recommend that Lessons Learned should happen throughout the project.
+We recommend that Lessons Learned happen throughout the project.
 You should log an experience during meetings or immediately when you find it.

 Often, people forget things by the end of the phase or project.